 You can look at the Kia Niro PHEV in one of two ways.
-Either it’s an expensive version of the Niro or it’s a pretty good-value plug-in hybrid.
-It’s a little cheaper than SUV rivals such as the MINI Countryman or Mitsubishi Outlander, as well as saving you money over other plug-ins.
+Either it’s an expensive version of the Niro hybrid or it’s a pretty good-value plug-in hybrid.
+It’s cheaper than SUV rivals such as the MINI Countryman and Mitsubishi Outlander, as well as more upmarket plug-in hybrid saloons and estates.

 Kia Niro PHEV insurance group

-The Kia Niro PHEV sits in insurance group 13, which is the same as the hybrid versions.
-That makes it a little dearer to insure than plug-in versions of the Hyundai Ioniq, but it’s much cheaper to insure than the plug-in Toyota Prius, which is in at least Group 21.
+The Kia Niro PHEV sits in insurance groups 14 and 15, which is slightly higher than the hybrid version.
+That makes it a little dearer to insure than the plug-in version of the Hyundai Ioniq (which is in group 12), while the entry-level 'Business Edition' specification of the plug-in Toyota Prius is in group 13.

 Kia’s excellent warranty is one of the biggest attractions of its cars.
-With cover for seven years and 100,000 miles (whichever is sooner), it’s the most generous on the market.
+With cover for seven years or 100,000 miles (whichever comes sooner), it’s among the most generous on the market.

-Although the low CO2 emissions of the PHEV mean it incurs no first-year tax when you buy the car new, there are no such benefits after that.
-Like every ‘alternative-fuel' car, the PHEV will cost you £130 a year in road tax.
-At least its low price and the lack of options mean you won’t have to worry about the car costing more than £40,000 and incurring the extra £310 charge as a result.
+Like every ‘alternative-fuel' car, the Niro PHEV will cost you £140 a year in road tax.
+At least its low price and the lack of options mean you won’t have to worry about the car costing more than £40,000 and incurring the extra £320 charge the first five times you tax it as a result.